 This will turn the widget into a container, and generate a complete different chart for each value in the series field, contained in the Widget.

-The layout of the charts inside the container is configurable.
 Please see the corresponding chapter to configure the view of the Widget container.

-Example : If you have a field called "Continent", you may want to plot a completely separate Sparkline for each value of "Continent", dynamically :
+Example: If you have a field called "Continent", you may want to plot a completely separate Sparkline for each value of "Continent", dynamically: